magic-lantern/fastai-notes/descr_classifier.md

 ### Try Transformer instead of AWD_LSTM

 This architecture requires a very small batch size (4) to fit in GPU memory, is very slow, and has poor accuracy.
+Also of note is the very low training loss and corresponding very high validation loss.

     Total time: 4:02:13